hblwrk/discord-bot-ts/README.md

 Our containers are designed to be minimal, which comes with the downside that we cannot run in-container health-checks.
 The bot exposes a simple HTTP server at port `11312/tcp`, providing the path `/api/v1/health` which responds with `HTTP 200` if the bot is running.
 Service availability monitoring is provided by HetrixTools <https://hetrixtools.com/report/uptime/7162c65d5357013beb43868c30e86e6a/>.

 Unavailability will be reported to the #development channel at Discord.

+## Discord Developer settings

+### Create a bot

+In order to create a bot, a Discord Application needs to be created at <https://discord.com/developers/>.
+Select "New Application", give it a brief identifier, and fetch the "Application ID" value from the following page.
+This is used at the bot configuration to authenticate at Discord.

+Select Settings -> Bot, select "Add bot" and give the bot a proper name, image etc. Also disable "Public Bot".
+Click "Reveal Token" to show the bots' authentication token.
+This is used at the bots' configuration to authenticate at Discord.

+Permissions of the bot are granted using OAuth2 scopes.
+Select Settings -> OAuth2 and enable at least the following OAuth2 scopes:

+* bot
+* application.commands

+Open the generated URL starting with <https://discord.com/api/oauth2/authorize?client_id=...> to invite your bot to a specific server.

+To get a server's Guild ID, enable Developer Mode at the Discord Client at User Settings -> App Settings -> Advanced.
+Then exit the settings menu and right-click the server name and click "Copy ID".
+This is used at the bot configuration to define which server to connect to.

+You will need the Application ID, the Bot Token and the Guild ID to authenticate and use your bot.

+### Interact with the bot

+Once the bot has joined your server make sure to use a dedicated channel for development.
+If multiple bots of the same kind are present at a single channel, they may all respond to commands.
+You can invite your bot to your dedicated channel by using channel permissions.